The Complexity of Growing a Graph: Preliminaries

 \subsection{Model and Problem Statement}

 A {\em growing graph} is modeled as an undirected dynamic graph $G_t = (V_t, E_t)$, where $t=1,2,\ldots,k$ is a discrete time-step, called {\em slot}.
 The dynamics of $G_t$ are determined by a centralized \emph{growth process} (also called \emph{growth schedule}) $\sigma$, defined as follows.
 The process always starts from the initial graph instance $G_0=(\{u_0\},\emptyset)$, containing a single initial vertex $u_0$, called the \emph{initiator}.
 In every slot $t$, the process updates the current graph instance $G_{t-1}$ to generate the next, $G_t$, according to the following vertex and edge update rules.
 The process first sets $G_t = G_{t-1}$.
 Then, for every $u\in V_{t-1}$, it adds at most one new vertex $u^\prime$ to $V_t$ (\emph{vertex generation} operation) and adds to $E_t$ the edge $uu^\prime$ alongside any subset of the edges $\{vu^\prime\;|\; v\in V_{t-1}$ is at distance at most $d-1$ from $u$ in $G_{t-1}\}$, for some integer \emph{edge-activation distance} $d\geq 1$ fixed in advance (\emph{edge activation} operation).
-Throughout the rest of the paper, $d=2$ is always assumed (other edge-activation distances are being studied in the appendix).
 We call $u^\prime$ the vertex generated by the process for vertex $u$ in slot $t$.
 We also say that $u$ is the \emph{parent} of $u^\prime$ and that $u^\prime$ is the \emph{child} of $u$ at slot $t$ and write $u \overset{t}{\rightarrow} u^\prime$.
 The process completes slot $t$ after deleting any (possibly empty) subset of edges from $E_t$ (\emph{edge deletion} operation).
 We also denote by $V^+_t$, $E^+_t$, and $E^-_t$ the set of vertices generated, edges activated, and edges deleted in slot $t$, respectively.
 Then, $G_{t} = (V_{t}, E_{t})$ is also given by $V_{t} = V_{t-1} \cup V^+_t$ and $E_{t} = (E_{t-1} \cup E^+_t) \setminus E^-_t$.
 Deleted edges are called \emph{excess edges} and we restrict attention to excess edges whose deletion does not disconnect $G_t$.
 We call $G_t$ the graph \emph{grown} by process $\sigma$ after $t$ slots and call the final instance, $G_k$, the \emph{target graph} grown by $\sigma$.
 We also say that $\sigma$ is a \emph{growth schedule for} $G_k$ that grows $G_k$ in $k$ slots using $\ell$ {\em excess edges}, where $\ell$=$\sum_{t=1}^{k}|E^-_t|$, i.e., $\ell$ is equal to the total number of deleted edges.
 This brings us to the main problem studied in this paper:\\

 \textbf{Graph Growth Problem:} Given a target graph $G$ and non-negative integers $k$ and $\ell$, compute a growth schedule for $G$ of at most $k$ slots and at most $\ell$ excess edges, if one exists.\\